maman0022/bookmarks-app/README.md

 Live Link: https://maman0022.github.io/bookmarks-app/
 ## Summary
-This is a jQuery based single page app that allows users keep a collection of their favorite websites.
+This is a jQuery based single page app that allows users to keep a collection of their favorite websites.
 ## Features
-- add a bookmark with title,url,description, and ratings attributes
+- add a bookmark with title, url, description, and ratings attributes
--
-The user can add a bookmark with title,url,description, and ratings attributes.\
-The user sees a condensed view of their bookmarks when they start the app.\
+- a condensed view of the bookmarks when the app is started
-When a user clicks on a bookmark, the bookmark expands to show description and a delete button.\
+- clicking on a bookmark expands it to show the description and a delete button
-The user can filter their bookmarks based on rating.\
+- filter bookmarks based on their rating
-In the detailed view, the user can click the description to update it.\
+- clicking on the description allows it to be edited
-The user can navigate the entire app using the keyboard.
+- entire app is navigable through the keyboard